Create barplots

 vector, the order in which the bars should appear.
 It should include all unique values in

-in the desired order.
+x_valin the desired order.
 If unspecified, the bars follow the order of the dataframe.- scale_labs

 vector, names to display on the x axis ticks.
 By default, it shows the names as they appear in

-.- pct
+x_val.- pct

 boolean, if

-, the absolute numbers are shown.- style
+TRUE, percentages are displayed on the bars, ifFALSE, the absolute numbers are shown.- style

 string, palette style to be used for

-.
-Style is only applied ifcolors
+scale_fill_au.
+Default islight.
+Style is only applied ifcolorsremainsNA.- colors

 vector containing the colors to be used for the

-.
-If unspecified, the function usesau_colors()
+fillaesthetic.
+Default isNA.
+If unspecified, the function usesau_colors().- y_lab

 string, the y axis label.
 Default is